Hemasri2007/CodeAlpha_StudentGradeTracker/README.md

   Platform: Console-based application
 ## Features:

-1.Accepts dynamic number of students
+- Accepts dynamic number of students
-2.Stores student names and marks using arrays
+- Stores student names and marks using arrays
-3. Calculates average marks
+- Calculates average marks
-4. Finds highest marks among students
+- Finds highest marks among students
-5.Finds lowest marks among students
+- Finds lowest marks among students
-6.Displays a structured student performance report
+- Displays a structured student performance report
-7. Simple and easy-to-use console interface
+- Simple and easy-to-use console interface

 ## How It Works:

- 1.The program starts and asks the user to enter the number of students.
+ - The program starts and asks the user to enter the number of students.
- 2.It creates two arrays:
+ - It creates two arrays:
     -->One for storing student names.
     --> One for storing student marks
-  3.Using a loop, the program takes input for each student’s name and marks.
+  - Using a loop, the program takes input for each student’s name and marks.
-  4.While taking input, it simultaneously:
+  - While taking input, it simultaneously:
      -->Adds marks to total
      -->Tracks highest marks
      -->Tracks lowest marks
-   5.After input is completed:
+   - After input is completed:
-       -->Average marks are calculated using total / number of students 6.Finally, the program displays:
+       -->Average marks are calculated using total / number of students
+   - Finally, the program displays:
        -->List of all students with marks
        -->Average marks
        -->Highest marks